 #3 You Need Approval

 The key factor for the hard money lender is the collateral.
 If you are buying a real estate investment, you will be able to borrow as much as it is worth.
+Sometimes finding a hard money lender for bad credit can be difficult if you don’t know where to look.
+The RefiGuide has built a strong reputation for helping consumers locate hard money lenders for poor credit.
 You need an underwriter from a private money lender to approve a home loan for people with bad credit.

 #4 You Have Cash Available

 It is a rare hard money lender that will loan all of the money to you that you need.
 Usually you have to bring some cash to the table.
 The maximum LTV usually is not more than 80%, meaning you have to bring 20% to the table.
 This assures the lender that they can sell the property fast if you don’t hold up your end of the deal.

 #5 You Need Money for a Short Term